jzyra/HookWinAPI/README.md

 # HookWinAPI

 This library allows the implementation of interception functions to intercept calls to Windows system functions.
 It enables developers to alter the behavior of system functions by injecting custom code.
+This library allows you to produce DLL files that can be injected into Windows processes using tools such as: https://github.com/jzyra/inject-dll

 # Build